sjy-chen/Chronometra/README.md

 the four ores of Metrochron and place them into the altars of the Mountain Locck before summoning the Demon of Wrath and defeating him once and for all.

-Chronometra was inspired largely in part by Undertale and various other RPGS, whose influence can be seen in Chronometra's art and gameplay.
+Chronometra was inspired largely in part by Undertale and various other RPGs, whose influence can be seen in Chronometra's art and gameplay.

 Chronometra was coded with PyGame, and uses PyTMX to load maps.
 The maps and the obstacles were made using Tiled.

 #### Python Concepts Used
-- Classes and functions are used to create various parts of the game
+- Classes and functions are used to create various parts of the game.
-- Integers, floats, strings, lists, and dictionaries are used to keep track of different types of data
+- Integers, floats, strings, lists, and dictionaries are used to keep track of different types of data.
-- Conditionals and loops are used throughout to enrich gameplay
+- Conditionals and loops are used throughout to enrich gameplay.

 [Back To The Top](#Chronometra)